arobles31/employee-tracker/README.md

 ## How to use

-You will have to run the app by typing npm start in the command line.
+You will have to run the app by typing "node index.js" in the command line.

 ## Contributing